The Sorcerers: Production

-Reeves and his childhood friend Tom Baker re-wrote sections of the screenplay, including the ending at Karloff's insistence, wanting his character to appear more sympathetic.
+The original story and screenplay were written by novelist John Burke.
+Michael Reeves and his childhood friend Tom Baker heavily re-wrote the screenplay, including the ending at Karloff's insistence, wanting his character to appear more sympathetic.
 Burke was removed from the main screenwriting credit and was relegated to an 'idea by' credit.
+His original script was posthumously published in 2013, with an introduction by Matthew Sweet and additional material from Kim Newman.